50 Car Expressions and Idioms That Shape the English Language

 A way of saying you should accelerate.

 Example: "You are doing very well with your first few driving lessons.
-But, now that you are a bit more familiar with the car, you need to start and pick up the speed a little in order to keep up with other road users."
+But, now that you are a bit more familiar with the car, you need to start and pick up the speed a little to keep up with other road users."

 8. Stop on a dime